spacetelescope/mirage/docs/input_yaml_parameters.rst

 badpixmask
 ++++++++++

 If a linearized dark current file is to be used and a linearized output file is requested, this optional bad pixel mask can be used to populate the data quality array in the output simulated data file.
-The file must be in the format for JWST bad pixel masks that is used by the JWST calibration pipeline.
+The file must be in the `format for JWST bad pixel masks <https://jwst-pipeline.readthedocs.io/en/stable/jwst/dq_init/reference_files.html>`_ that is used by the JWST calibration pipeline.

-**ADD LINK HERE TO FILE FORMAT**

 .. hint::
-	The collection of reference files associated with Mirage contains a library of bad pixel masks that can be used.
+	The collection of :ref:`reference files <reference_files>` associated with Mirage contains a library of bad pixel masks that can be used.

 superbias
 +++++++++

 The superbias reference file for the detector of the simulation.
-This file must match the format of the JWST pipeline superbias reference file. **ADD LINK HERE** If the input dark current integration is a raw file then this superbias file is used to subtract the superbias from the dark.
+This file must match the `format of the JWST pipeline superbias reference file <https://jwst-pipeline.readthedocs.io/en/stable/jwst/superbias/reference_files.html>`_.
+If the input dark current integration is a raw file then this superbias file is used to subtract the superbias from the dark.
 If the input dark is already linearized, this superbias file is not used.

 .. hint::
-	The collection of reference files associated with Mirage contains a library of superbias files that can be used.
+	The collection of :ref:`reference files <reference_files>` associated with Mirage contains a library of superbias files that can be used.

 linearity
 +++++++++

 Name of the reference file containing the linearity correction coefficients.
-This file must be in the format expected by the JWST calibration pipeline. ** ADD LINK HERE** If the input dark current integration is raw, the coefficients contained in this file are used to linearize the dark current after subtracting the superbias and reference pixel signal.
+This file must be in the `format expected by the JWST calibration pipeline <https://jwst-pipeline.readthedocs.io/en/stable/jwst/linearity/reference_files.html>`_.
+If the input dark current integration is raw, the coefficients contained in this file are used to linearize the dark current after subtracting the superbias and reference pixel signal.
 These coefficients are also used to "unlinearize" the final simulated exposure if a raw simulated observation is requested.

 In addition, the coefficients in this file are used to linearize the values in the saturation reference file, such that saturated signals in the linear simulated exposure can be found.

 .. hint::
-	The collection of reference files associated with Mirage contains a library of linearity coefficient files that can be used.
+	The collection of :ref:`reference files <reference_files>` associated with Mirage contains a library of linearity coefficient files that can be used.

 .. _saturation:

 saturation
 ++++++++++

 Name of the reference file containing a map of the saturation signal level for all pixels.
 If the input dark current integration is raw, this file is used by the calibration pipeline to flag saturated pixels in the dark current integration prior to linearizing.
+The `format of this file <https://jwst-pipeline.readthedocs.io/en/stable/jwst/saturation/reference_files.html>`_ must match that used in the saturation flagging step of the JWST calibration pipeline.

 This saturation map, after being linearized, is also used to search for saturated signal values in the combined dark current/simulated source exposure prior to unlinearizing.

 .. hint::
-	The collection of reference files associated with Mirage contains a library of saturation map files that can be used.
+	The collection of :ref:`reference files <reference_files>` associated with Mirage contains a library of saturation map files that can be used.

 gain
 ++++

 Name of the file containing the gain map appropriate for the detector being used.
 The gain is used to translate the cosmic rays, which are in units of electrons, to units of ADU prior to adding them to the simulated data.
+The `format of the gain file <https://jwst-pipeline.readthedocs.io/en/stable/jwst/references_general/gain_reffile.html#gain-reffile>`_ must match that used by the JWST calibration pipeline.

 .. hint::
-	The collection of reference files associated with Mirage contains a library of gain map files that can be used.
+	The collection of :ref:`reference files <reference_files>` associated with Mirage contains a library of gain map files that can be used.

 pixelflat
 +++++++++